 Stainless steel is highly durable and corrosion-resistant if it is cleaned on a regular basis.
 The surface is covered in a thin protective layer of chromium oxide, which is created when the stainless steel reacts with oxygen in the air and water.
 Corrosion can occur if this protective layer is damaged, for example by impurities present in the steel itself.
 Strong acids or chemicals such as iodine, chlorine, fluorine, or bromine can also cause corrosion to stainless steel by hindering the oxygen reaction process, thus preventing formation of the protective layer.

 Stainless steel is particularly resistant to rust, however this does not mean that they are impervious to it.
 Whether it’s our 304 or 316 grade covers they must be kept clean and free from contaminants.
 Impurities left on the surface may cause rust.

 For products that feature laser etching it’s important to clean in the direction of the grain.

 Cast Iron goes through a process of oxidation, more commonly known as “rust”.
+The grates may arrive with you at a certain stage in this process.
 Most metals, with the exception of gold, go through some form of oxidation.
 This oxidation process creates a tightly adhering iron oxide coating known as the Passivation Layer.
 The Passivation Layer actually protects the bulk iron from further oxidation.
 In other words, once the Passivation Layer is created the oxidation slows dramatically and the iron remains intact for a very long time.
 On the whole Iron metal is relatively unaffected by pure water or by dry oxygen.

 Oxidation as a Patina